Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 But spotting the agent’s price illusion is tricky.

-That’s because a bad real estate agent can easily manipulate you into thinking your house is worth more than it is.
+That’s because some agents are experts at manipulating a seller into thinking their house is worth more than it is.

 Why would they do this?